Study of the intensity of free radical oxidation in mitochondria of endometrioid adenocarcinoma cells depending on the degree of tumor differentiation

 E. V. Serdyukova

-Russian Federation
+Rostov-on-Don, Russian Federation

-Elizaveta V. Serdyukova – functional diagnostics doctor
+Elizaveta V. Serdyukova – functional diagnostics doctor, National Medical Research Centre for Oncology, Rostov-on-Don, Russian Federation

 Competing Interests: